rgibson2/pychell_rvs/README.rst

 2. Opt - Contains the optimization results from the Nelder-Mead fitting stored in .npz files.
 This must be loaded with allow_pickle=True.
 Keys are:
     - best_fit_pars : The best fit parameters, np.ndarray, shape=(n_template_fits,).
 Each entry is a Parameters object.
-    - opt : np.ndarray, shape=(n_template_fits, 2). col1=final RMS RMS returned by the solver. col2=total target function calls.
+    - opt : np.ndarray, shape=(n_template_fits, 2). col1=final RMS returned by the solver. col2=total target function calls.

 3. RVs - Contains the RVs for this order.
 Fits for each iteration are in .png files.
 The RVs are stored in the per iteration .npz files with the following keys:
     - rvs : The best fit RVs, np.ndarray, shape=(n_spec, n_template_fits)